Warren County PCB Landfill: Decontamination

 Governor Hunt agreed to the Framework and the Joint Warren County/State PCB Landfill Working Group was formed.

 In 1999, the North Carolina General Assembly promised about eight million dollars to go towards cleanup with another group would be willing to match it.
 The EPA was deemed a "match" and the cleanup project was able to move forward.
 In November 2000 an environmental engineering firm, Earth Tech, was hired to serve as the oversight contractor.

 In December 2000, public bids were taken for the site-detoxifying contract.
-The IT group was awarded the contract, with their bid of 13.5 million dollars.
+The IT Corporation was awarded the contract, with their bid of 13.5 million dollars.
 Phase I of the cleanup process began, and the contract was signed in March 2001.
-The IT group was bought by the Shaw Group, in May 2002, and changed their name to Shaw Environmental and Infrastructure.
+The IT Corporation was bought by the Shaw Group in May 2002 and changed their name to Shaw Environmental and Infrastructure.
 The equipment was sent to the landfill in May 2002, and an open house was held so community members could view the site before the start-up.

 The follow-up tests on the site were performed in 2002.
 The EPA demonstrated test onto the PCB Landfill in January 2003.
 Based on the test results, an interim operations permit was granted in March.
 The soil treatment was then completed in October 2003, and in total 81,600 tons of soil was treated for the landfill site.
 The soil which was treated was the soil that was on the roadside and the soil adjacent to it that had been in the landfill and had been cross-contaminated.
 The equipment at the site was decontaminated and removed from the site at the end of 2003.
 The final cost of the cleanup project of the landfill was 17.1 million dollars.
 (Much of this money paid for various costly studies and administrative costs.
 It was not the price of the actual detoxification.)
 The Based Catalyzed Decomposition detoxification was completed in 2004.
 Decades after the initial incident the state of North Carolina was required to spend over $25 million to clean up and detoxify the Warren County PCBs landfill.